Juvenile idiopathic arthritis

 Some types of juvenile idiopathic arthritis can cause serious complications, such as growth problems, joint damage and eye inflammation.
-Treatment focuses on controlling pain and inflammation, improving function, and preventing joint damage.
+Treatment focuses on controlling pain and inflammation, improving function, and preventing damage.

 The most common signs and symptoms of juvenile idiopathic arthritis are:

 - Pain.
 While your child might not complain of joint pain, you may notice that he or she limps — especially first thing in the morning or after a nap.